sisl/AdaptiveStressTestingToolbox/Toolbox/docs/tutorial.rst

 5.3 Specifying the Experiment
 -----------------------------

 All of the classes imported earlier will now be used to specify the experiment.
 The example classes were defined such that every keyword arguement had a default value.
 These can be changed by passing in a different value, but were left undefined here.
-The rllab components also have keyword arguements, many of which are specified here.
-These can be changed as well, but the rllab documentation should be consulted first.
+The garage components also have keyword arguements, many of which are specified here.
+These can be changed as well, but the garage documentation should be consulted first.
 Add the following code to your runner file:
 ::
 	# Instantiate the example classes
 	sim = ExampleAVSimulator()